SmoQySuite/SmoQyElPhQMC.jl/docs/src/tutorials/holstein_honeycomb.md

 ## Record simulation metadata
 At this point we are done sampling and taking measurements.
-Next, we want to calculate the final acceptance rate for the various types of udpates we performed, as well as write the simulation metadata to file, including the contents of the `metadata` dictionary.
+Next, we want to calculate the final acceptance rate for the various types of updates we performed, as well as write the simulation metadata to file, including the contents of the `metadata` dictionary.

 ````julia